Ladder-AI/ladder-ai/README.md

 - [ ] Generate subproblems according to the model intelligence ratio
 - [ ] Difficulty Engine should decide the level of difficulty to be generated and what transformations to be applied
 - [ ] Verification engine should use the small llm to be tuned not the Larger one
+- [ ] Custom Verification Method if required (for our Graph Usecase)
+- [ ] LLM Engine (temperature cycling and persona based prompts for different operations like variant generation)

 ### Ladder